gsbdarc/rf_bootcamp_2024/docs/day3/7_running_R_scripts.md

 4. Repeat this process for a substantial number of trials (e.g., 50,000) to obtain a distribution of NPV values.
 5. Analyze the results to understand the range and characteristics of NPV outcomes.

 By running this simulation, we will gain valuable insights into how different input parameters impact NPV calculations and enable more informed economic decision-making.
 We will run this hands-on example in serial and in parallel, interactively and using a scheduler.
-We are going to run the R code, `investment-npv-parallel.R`.
-View the complete script [here](https://github.com/gsbdarc/rf_bootcamp_2024/blob/main/examples/investment-npv-parallel.R).
+We are going to run the R code, `investment-npv-serial.R`.
+View the complete script [here](https://github.com/gsbdarc/rf_bootcamp_2024/blob/main/examples/r_examples/investment-npv-serial.R).

 #### Running Serial R Script on the Command Line
 If you want to simply run the script, you can do so from the command line.